-Ms. Shapira was a management consultant for over twenty years in the non-profit and education sectors.
-She is currently a candidate for a doctorate in higher education management at the University of Pennsylvania Graduate School of Education, and holds an MPA from the Harvard Kennedy School of Government and a BA summa cum laude from Wellesley College.
+Her educational background includes a doctorate in higher education management at the University of Pennsylvania (Graduate School of Education), an M.P.A. from the Harvard Kennedy School of Government and a B.A. from Wellesley College.

 She was a management consultant for over twenty years in the education and non-profit sectors with KPMG and then executive vice president of Pappas Consulting Group, Inc. Representative clients included two state public higher education systems, Loyola University (Chicago), Sonoma State University, SUNY Maritime, Grinnell College, Western Carolina University, Northern Michigan University, University of Kansas, St. Paul’s School, UNICEF USA, National Council of Churches, and Hadassah, WZOA.